Migration

 • Keys deleted after SCAN are skipped with no error (the read returns nil).

-For a consistent migration, quiesce writes to the source before starting.
+For a consistent migration with these modes, quiesce writes to the source before starting.

 Batching and concurrency